JakeOlsenDesign/jodportfolio/src/content/projects/glaucomflecken-1.md

   online presence into a dynamic, scalable platform that celebrates their humor, advocacy, and professionalism.
 By crafting a cohesive brand identity with vibrant visuals and tailored messaging, we captured the essence of Dr. Will and Kristin Flanary’s mission to inspire hope and humanity in healthcare.
 The new website seamlessly guides visitors to learn more, listen to their podcast, and book speaking engagements, making it a powerful tool for connecting with their growing audience and stakeholders.
 This strategic approach not only strengthened their brand recognition but also empowered them to expand their impact across digital and live platforms.
+ma: Dr. and Lady Glaucomfecken are extremely tapped in with their target market.
+  They grew their audience from sharing and criticizing the faults of the healthcare system with humor and irreverence that resonated with healthcare workers.
+This stemmed from a desire to bring joy to their viewers with a message of kindness and hope to make things better in the healthcare.
+It was important that we showcased their playful personalities while keeping a professional demeanor.
+This challenge was highlighted since they wished to branch into more podcasting and public speaking and wanted to balance their humor and opinions on serious matters.
 objective: Glaucomflecken was looking to take its online presence to the next level.
 In addition to Will and Kristin’s massive success through social media, they needed to build a recognizable brand and online hub for their followers, sponsors, and event coordinators to show people what they represent, promote their podcast, and live show engagements.
+ma1: /assets/images/blog/screenshot-2024-12-14-at-6.05.04 pm.png
+ma2: ""
+ma3: ""
 ---